-A partial lunar eclipse is coming Thursday night, the longest in 580 years
+A partial lunar eclipse, the longest in 580 years, is coming Thursday night

-While it’s technically not a total lunar eclipse, it’s about as close as one can get to totality without actually being there.
+Though it’s technically not a total lunar eclipse, it’s about as close as one can get to totality without actually being there.
 At peak, 97 percent of the moon will be covered by the umbra, or the darkest part of Earth’s shadow.
 Only a sliver on the bottom left of the moon will remain faintly illuminated.

-A striking element of Thursday night’s eclipse will its duration — 3 hours, 28 minutes and 24 seconds according to Space.com, which they say makes it the longest partial eclipse in 580 years.
+A striking element of Thursday night’s eclipse will be its duration — 3 hours, 28 minutes and 24 seconds, according to Space.com, which it says makes it the longest partial eclipse in 580 years.

 At the time of the eclipse, the moon will be full.
 Some refer to the November full moon as the “beaver moon,” a name assigned by Native Americans when beavers were particularly active in preparation for winter and it was time to set traps, according to NASA.
-The November full moon is also sometimes called the Frost, Frosty or Snow Moon for the wintry conditions beginning at this time of year, NASA writes.
+The November full moon is also sometimes called the frost, frosty or snow moon for the wintry conditions beginning at this time of year, NASA writes.

-A moon, once eclipsed, is also sometimes called a “blood moon” due to its reddish or rusty tone.
+A moon, once eclipsed, is also sometimes called a “blood moon” because of its reddish or rusty tone.

 The eclipse will begin when many are asleep along the East Coast, but those residing on the West Coast don’t need to be night dwellers to take in the best parts of the show.

 There won’t be any “totality,” but the eclipse will grow deeper and more intense until 4:02 a.m.
 Eastern time, when more than 97 percent of the moon will be immersed in the umbra.
-It’s not technically a total eclipse on paper, but for all intents and purposes, it is from a visual standpoint.
+It’s not technically a total eclipse, but for all intents and purposes, it is from a visual standpoint.

 Lunar eclipses occur when the Earth intercedes between the sun and the moon.
 We’re used to seeing the full moon illuminated by light arriving directly from the sun, but when the Earth blocks that light, a shadow sweeps across the lunar surface.
 During total and near-total lunar eclipses, most of the moon’s face is occupied by that shadow, but some sunlight passing through Earth’s atmosphere can become tinged red and bathe the moon in an eerie amber hue.

-Lunar eclipses are much more widely visible than solar eclipses, and can be seen anywhere on the night side of Earth.
-Total solar eclipses are much more difficult to witness, and may have a path of totality only a few miles wide.
-Both usually occur within a couple weeks of one another; a total solar eclipse looms on December 4, but only those in the Southern Ocean or Antarctica will get to enjoy totality.
+Lunar eclipses are much more widely visible than solar eclipses and can be seen anywhere on the night side of Earth.
+Total solar eclipses are much more difficult to witness and may have a path of totality only a few miles wide.
+Both usually occur within a couple weeks of one another; a total solar eclipse looms on Dec.
+4, but only those in the Southern Ocean or Antarctica will get to enjoy totality.
 For us, the lunar eclipse is a consolation prize.

 Unlike with solar eclipses, no special glasses are required for viewing a lunar eclipse.
-You’re simply looking at sunlight reflected off the moon rather than staring directly at the sun.
+You’re simply looking at sunlight reflected off the moon, rather than staring directly at the sun.
 The former is okay.
 The latter is a no-no.

-The last total lunar eclipse visible from the United States occurred on May 26, and another one is in the cards for May 16, 2022.
+The last total lunar eclipse visible from the United States occurred May 26, and another one is in the cards for May 16, 2022.

 As for the next rare and dramatic total solar eclipse, the last occurred in the United States on Aug.
 21, 2017; the next is set for April 8, 2024.